Level/abstract-level/UPGRADING.md

 Node.js readable streams must now be created with a new standalone module called [`level-read-stream`](https://github.com/Level/read-stream), rather than database methods like `db.createReadStream()`.
 Please see its [upgrade guide](https://github.com/Level/read-stream/blob/main/UPGRADING.md#100) for details.

+To offer an alternative to `db.createKeyStream()` and `db.createValueStream()`, two new types of iterators have been added: `db.keys()` and `db.values()`.
+Their default implementations are functional but implementors may want to override them for optimal performance.
+The same goes for two new methods on iterators: `nextv()` and `all()`.
+To achieve this and honor the `limit` option, abstract iterators now count how many items they yielded, which may remove the need for implementations to do so on their own.
+Please see the README for details.

 ### 4. Zero-length keys and range options are now valid

 These keys sort before anything else.
 Historically they weren't supported for causing segmentation faults in `leveldown`.
 That doesn't apply to today's codebase.
 Implementations must now support: